petebachant/VAT-ALM-paper/paper.md

 * Reynolds number corrections for static foil data.
 * Turbulence model scalar sources based on element loading.
 * A generalized end effects model.
+* A flow curvature effects model for high-solidity CFTs.
 * The ability to place any type of actuator line object anywhere in the flow, e.g., to represent nearby support structures.
 * Inclusion in standard OpenFOAM solvers, e.g. `simpleFoam` and `pimpleFoam`, which allows for both RANS and LES turbulence modeling.
 * Modeling both axial- and cross-flow turbines with similar underlying software objects, allowing both types of turbines in the same simulation.